-Medicare drug plans offer additional Medication Therapy Management (MTM) services to members who meet certain requirements.
+Plans with Medicare prescription drug coverage must offer additional Medication Therapy Management (MTM) services to plan members who meet certain requirements.
 Members who qualify can get these MTM services to help them understand how to manage their medications and use them safely.
 The MTM services offered may vary in some plans.
 MTM services are free and usually include a discussion with a pharmacist or health care provider to review your medications.
 The pharmacist or health care provider may talk with you about: